Former longtime South Carolina congressman John Spratt dies at 82

 “I’ll always be grateful for the chance to work with him, especially on the Balanced Budget Act of 1997 which he co-authored and helped produce record surpluses,” Clinton said.
 “John was a true public servant and a really good man.”

-As much of the South tilted more Republican, Spratt hung on to his congressional seat, fending off challengers as the districts around his stayed red, and Republicans took over the state, redrawing congressional maps to give them big advantages.
+As much of the South tilted toward the GOP, Spratt hung on to his congressional seat, fending off challengers as Republicans redrew congressional maps in their favor.

-Spratt’s district had been in Democratic hands for more than 100 years until state Republicans redrew district map, changing the boundaries to place it more safely under their party’s control.
-Republican Mick Mulvaney defeated Spratt in a 2010 race for the seat, which Mulvaney held for three terms before going on to serve President Donald Trump’s first administration as director of the Office of Management and Budget and, for more than a year, as acting White House chief of staff.
+Spratt’s district had been in Democratic hands for more than 100 years until Republican Mick Mulvaney defeated Spratt in a 2010 race for the seat.
+Mulvaney held it for three terms before going on to serve President Donald Trump’s first administration as director of the Office of Management and Budget, and for more than a year, as acting White House chief of staff.

 South Carolina now has six Republicans and one Democrat — Rep. Jim Clyburn, who recently won his 17th term representing the state’s 6th District — in its U.S. House delegation.
 Only one other district, the 1st, was briefly won by a Democrat before reverting to Republican hands.